-3630 Utopian Fiction \
+3630 Utopian Fiction

 This course introduces intermediate and advanced undergraduates to a wide range of utopian fiction.
 Credit: 3 semester hours.

-3640 Vernacular Literature \
+3640 Vernacular Literature

 Fiction, poetry, and drama written in various forms of non-standard English.

 Credit: 3 semester hours.

-3650 Caribbean Literature \ Study of the fiction, poetry, essays, and drama of the Caribbean and the Caribbean Diaspora.
+3650 Caribbean Literature Study of the fiction, poetry, essays, and drama of the Caribbean and the Caribbean Diaspora.
+Credit: 3 semester hours.
+3660 South Asian Literature Study of the fiction, poetry, essays and drama of South Asia and the South Asian Diaspora.
+Credit: 3 semester hours.
+3670 Ethnic Autobiography We will be reading a selection of "ethnic" American autobiographies, paying careful attention to how the genre, and "ethnic" autobiography in particular, deploys certain literary forms, strategies and devices to construct the self and the nation.
+Credit: 3 semester hours.
+3680 Reading the Body: Race, Gender, Text Poststructuralist theories of gender, race, the text and the body.
 Credit: 3 semester hours.
 3690 Special Topics in Literary and Cultural Studies A study of special themes and topics in cultural studies, transnational and trans-historical in focus and the ways in which the study of literature can become the basis for a study in "culture" in the broadest sense.
 Credit: 3 semester hours.